Banks, pharma lift Indian shares after cenbank unveils relief measures

 “Given the extent of the second wave of the pandemic and the suffering it has caused, the Reserve Bank of India has announced some timely liquidity measures that will provide relief to the most vulnerable by ensuring credit flow to individuals, small businesses and MSMEs...,” Shanti Ekambaram, group president – consumer banking, Kotak Mahindra Bank, said in a note.

-Sun Pharmaceutical Industries (SUN.NS) jumped 5.9% and was the biggest percentage gainer on the benchmark Nifty 50.
+Sun Pharmaceutical Industries jumped 5.9% and was the biggest percentage gainer on the benchmark Nifty 50.

 India’s benchmark 10-year bond yield saw a low of 5.9602% during the RBI governor’s address and ended down 3 bps on day at 5.98%, while the rupee was slightly weaker at 73.91 against the dollar.